google/splitbrain/README.md

-# 🧠 Splitbrain
+# Splitbrain

-Splitbrain is a research system aiming to analyze the coherence of large-scale software codebases.
+Splitbrain is a research system aiming to compute disjoint changelists from a single code diff.

 ## Contributing